Jyothikrishna21/Final-year-project/README.md

-FACE RECOGNITION - MISSING PERSON DETECTION SYSTEM
+# Face Recognition - Missing Person Detection System

-📌 Project Overview
+ # 📌 Project Overview

 Face Recognition is a missing person detection system developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This project aims to help families reunite with their missing loved ones by leveraging deep learning techniques.
 The system detects faces using a Recurrent Neural Network (RNN) and matches them with registered cases in the database.

-🔍 How It Works
+# 🔍 How It Works

 Case Registration: The family of the missing person registers a case by providing details and an image.